 It’s not a simple process, but the rewards outweigh the risks.
 Join us to learn why and how to re-veg cannabis.

 Re-vegging weed plants: what does it mean?

 Marijuana typically lasts for a single season.
-The vegetative stage of weed is where you can get new cuttings.
+The vegetative stage is where you can get new cuttings.
 Once it flowers, it produces a heavy crop of seeds or buds; the remaining material decomposes.
 You can manipulate this natural progression, though.

 The light cycle for weed determines which stage happens when, and it’s vital if you’re considering re-vegging weed plants.

 - 18 hours of light each day—crops focus on branches and foliage.